 - Can contribute in development within organizations related to security routines, regulations and laws.

 Career opportunities after graduation

 After completing the course, you can choose a variety of career options such as a security employee, an IT security consultant or an IT coordinator.
 You also have the option of working as a security advisor or as a consultant in an advice agency regarding IT security, communication and operation.

 This is an exciting course that challenges me.Remie André Overbeeke

 Areas of responsibility will vary depending on the size of the company.
 In smaller companies, a person can take more responsibility and more comprehensive duties.
 This means working with everything from installation, operation and optimization of systems, to further developing the company’s IT infrastructure.
 In addition, you can guide, support and advise within the area of IT security.

 It is possible to apply for accreditation of certification for Network and IT security and then take a Bachelor’s degree in Digital Forensics at Noroff University College, with the option of studying on campus or online.

 Alternatively, you can apply for the third year of the Bachelor’s degree with our partner university, University of South Wales.
-You can choose between ten different specialist areas, for example a degree in digital investigation, data security or program development.
+You can choose between several different specialist areas, for example a degree in digital investigation, data security or program development.